Today’s Text: Joshua 24:15

 Society’s moral compass based on the absolutes of the Judeo-Christian worldview has been replaced by cultural relativism—a law unto itself shaped around the felt-needs and ego-centric desires of the individual.

 The ensuing chaos exponentially driven by the extent that culture turns its back on God pervades the globe.
 In point of fact, it seems obvious that the absence of common sense in everyday realities corresponds directly to the extent of the world’s animosity toward God.
-Consequently, those claiming alleged disenfranchisement fuel widespread rioting, violence and anarchy reminiscent of my childhood years as a means to get their way.
+Consequently, those claiming alleged disenfranchisement fuel widespread rioting, violence and anarchy reminiscent of that in my childhood years as a means to get their way.

 Instead of succumbing to hand-wringing or head-in-the-sand posturing, Jesus gave precise directives to people of faith.